AnthonyCxx/Notes-and-Writeups/C#/Data and Data Types/README.md

 -  private variables should have a `_` prepended (per industry standard, not my opinion)
 -  Instead of commas, C# uses underscores to separate digits (Ex.
 1_000_000 == 1000000)
 - Strings use double quotation marks, and chars use single quotation marks
 - Although the _decimal_ type is larger than _single_ and _double_, it also stores the decimals exactly.
-Use the _decimal_ type when the exact figure is important.
+Use the _decimal_ type when the exact figure is important (like financial transactions!).